vaniastankov/Master-Thesis-code/README.md

 In order to reproduce the results you should do the following:

-1. Upon cloning this repository, you should create a folder Data, in it you should place a copy of the [dataset](https://urbansounddataset.weebly.com/urbansound8k.html) used in this work.
+1. Upon cloning this repository, you should create a folder called Data.
+In it, you should place a copy of the [dataset](https://urbansounddataset.weebly.com/urbansound8k.html) used in this work.

-2. After that you can start experimenting with augmentation techniques and visualizations used in this work
+2. After that, you can start experimenting with augmentation techniques and visualizations used in this work

-3. In order to train a model you can run [Models](src/Models.ipynb) Notebook.
+3. In order to train a model, you can run [Models](src/Models.ipynb) Notebook.
 Note that in this work it was executed in Google Colab.
-In order to reuse it on your account, copy of the preprocessed dataset (which is built after running [Preprocessing](src/Preprocessing.ipynb)Notebook) has to be uploaded to your Google Drive and made accessible to the Notebook execution environment.
-Execution on alternative platforms and/or local machine should follow similar steps.
+In order to reuse it on your account, a copy of the preprocessed dataset (which is built after running [Preprocessing](src/Preprocessing.ipynb)Notebook) has to be uploaded to your Google Drive and made accessible to the Notebook execution environment.
+Execution on alternative platforms and/or local machines should follow similar steps.

-4. As a result of executing [Models](src/Models.ipynb) Notebook you will obtain a pickled dataframe (for example, like [this](EfNetV2B1Res.pkl)) that stores true and predicted labels for each augmentation technique.
+4. As a result of executing [Models](src/Models.ipynb) Notebook, you will obtain a pickled dataframe (for example, like [this](EfNetV2B1Res.pkl)) that stores true and predicted labels for each augmentation technique.
 The datafame looks as follows:

 |    | slice_file_name   |   fold | class           | source   | dist             | mixup           | imixup          | room            | spectrum         | warp             | delay           | all             |
 |---:|:------------------|-------:|:----------------|:---------|:-----------------|:----------------|:----------------|:----------------|:-----------------|:-----------------|:----------------|:----------------|